Recipe Overview

 Servings: 4

 Why not add a little excitement to plain chicken?
 It’s easy and you’ll be amazed by how much better chicken is with a good marinade.
+Next up, you might want to try tequila lime chicken marinade, honey mustard chicken marinade, or balsamic chicken marinade!
+Grilled teriyaki chicken is pretty amazing, too!

-How To Marinate Chicken
+How To Make Asian Chicken Marinade

 This recipe is enough to marinate at least one and a half pounds of boneless skinless chicken breasts.
 There will be plenty of marinade so if you have more chicken, just go ahead and add it.

+Make marinade and add it to the chicken.
 Simply stir up the marinade in a large measuring cup or small bowl.
 Put the raw chicken pieces into a zip top bag or a shallow glass dish.
 Pour the marinade over the chicken, turning the pieces so they are thoroughly coated.

+Marinate.
 If you’re using a bag, squeeze out any excess air, seal the top, place the bag in a bowl or pan (you don’t want to risk a leak which makes a big mess in your fridge), and refrigerate for at least 4 hours or overnight.
 If you’re using a dish to marinate the chicken, just cover the top with plastic wrap or a cover and refrigerate.

 How To Grill Marinated Chicken